Monday 1 April 2024

 Giovanni Battista Darin's death on 28 August 1959

+As we have previously seen, the Darin clan had a major disruption on 25 May 1934, when Erminia Billò died of hypertension aka high blood pressure.
 25 years later (a quarter of a century) on 28 August 1959, Erminia's widower Marco Giovanni Battista Da Rin Zoldan known in Brazil as João Baptista Darin died of natural causes.

 My Grandfather was revered by all and sundry especially by his offsprings.
 It was a great commotion when he finally died in the early hours of 28 August 1959His death was expected so the whole family was aware it could happen any time.
-Dr Catalán had warned the family that his heart was rather weak and it could stop beating any time.
-On that Thursday night he had asked his eldest daughter Maria Darin Dutra to stay overnight but she refused.
+Dr Catalán had warned his heart was rather weak and it could stop beating any time.
+On that Thursday night he had asked his eldest daughter Maria Darin Dutra to stay overnight but she demured.
 As Marco died at 3:00 am of that day, there was plenty of time to notify relatives and in-laws both near and far.

-Telegrams were also sent to São José do Rio Pardo-SP, where his only living sibling Marianna Darin lived with her adult children plus his Billò in-laws.
+Telegrams were sent to São Paulo, where his oldest son Rissieri Darin lived with wife Elisa Surian and their only surviving child Ivo João Darin.
+Telegrams were also sent to São José do Rio Pardo-SP, where most of his Billò in-laws and his only living sibling Marianna Darin lived with her adult children.
 Marianna Darin (86) would live 8 more months dying on 11 April 1960

-I remember we cried our eyes out when we saw dearest Grandfather's face in the coffin.
-Looking back at that particular day, I guess it was the saddest event in my whole life for we cried many a-tear!
-But being children, after 5 minutes we were outside, on the side of the brick house talking to whoever listened to us.
-We always had something to do... go and visit the hens with their ckicks and sometimes a turkey which would respond to our calling with a gobble-gobble.
+Looking back at that particular day, I guess it was the saddest event in my whole life up to that time for we cried many a-tear!
+But being children, 5 minutes later we were outside the house playing on the corridor that ran on the left side of the of the brick house, talking to whoever listened to us.
+We always had something to do; go and visit the hens and their chicks; sometimes a turkey would respond gobble-gobble to our calling.

 Weddings after the Funeral